adegroote/hyper/doc/hyper/tutorials/more_realist_first_agent.rst

 A more "realistic" version of demo_loco agent
 =============================================

-In the :doc:`previous tutorial <first_agent>`, you write an agent which controls the position of a robot in 1 dimension.
-This robot can teleport from any position to any another solution.
+In the :doc:`previous tutorial <first_agent>`, you wrote an agent which controls the position of a robot in 1 dimension.
+This robot can teleport itself from any position to any another solution.
 In this tutorial, you will write a robot which moves according a defined speed.

 This tutorial introduces how to define specific types for your application, how to define functions, and some more complex recipes.